-- Reviewed the quarterly unaudited financial results of the Company and Group before recommending to the Board for a. consideration and approval. - Reviewed the audited financial statements of the Company and Group prior to submission to the Board for consideration h. and approval. - Ensured that the financial statements were drawn up in accordance with the provisions of the Companies Act, 2016 and the c. applicable approved accounting standards by confirming with the Management.
+- a.
+Reviewed the quarterly unaudited financial results of the Company and Group before recommending to the Board for consideration and approval. - b.
+Reviewed the audited financial statements of the Company and Group prior to submission to the Board for consideration and approval. - c.
+Ensured that the financial statements were drawn up in accordance with the provisions of the Companies Act, 2016 and the applicable approved accounting standards by confirming with the Management.